-Dairy co-operative Murray Goulburn has announced a sales decline of 10% in its fiscal 2016/17 year-end results.
+Dairy co-operative Murray Goulburn has announced falling sales and a net loss in its fiscal 2016/17 year-end results.

-The company, based in Australia, recorded sales revenue of AUD 371m ($293m), down from AUD 368 million experienced the previous year, which the company has said is due to a decline in fluid milk sales.
+The company, based in Australia, recorded revenue of AUD 2.49 billion ($1.9 billion) – down 10%, which it said is due to a decline in fluid milk sales.

 Murray Goulburn chief executive officer Ari Mervis said: “The financial year that just ended was a difficult year and this has been reflected in our results.
 This was off the back of an approximately 22% reduction in milk intake to 2.7 billion litres.”